Keam History, Family Crest & Coats of Arms

 Keam is a name that first reached England following the Norman Conquest of 1066.
 The Keam family lived in Lincolnshire.
 The surname comes from one of two places in Lincolnshire which bear the name Kyme: South Kyme and North Kyme, both in the vicinity of Tattershall.

 Early Origins of the Keam family

-Another 261 words (19 lines of text) covering the years 1100, 1160 and 1530 are included under the topic Early Keam History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keam research.
+Another 131 words (9 lines of text) covering the years 1100, 1160, 1530 and 1463 are included under the topic Early Keam History in all our PDF Extended History products and printed products wherever possible.

 Keam Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Keam are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Keam include Kimes, Kymes, Kyme, Kime and others.

 Early Notables of the Keam family (pre 1700)